hellomaiai/mai-frontend-exercise/README.md

 - Display each user's info in a simple format.
 You can use a table, cards, or anything else you'd like.

+There is no specific design or wireframes for either of these screens.
+Just make it look nice.
+You do not need to create any custom graphics.
+Feel free to utilize CSS frameworks if you prefer.

 ## Doing the exercise

 This repo is based on the vanilla `create-react-app` template that is meant to help you get started, but feel free to use a different boilerplate or start with a clean slate.
-You shouldn't need to, but you may also add additional NPM libraries as you like.
+You may also add additional NPM libraries as you like.
 It is often just as important to be able to combine various open source libraries into a cohesive product.

 It is preferred for you to complete this exercise using ReactJS, but if you are unfamiliar, you are also welcome to use other frameworks like Angular or Vue.